math4tots-misc/xc/README.md

     But all the above are special syntactic rules.
     'nil' is not a true expression.

+  * Anonymous functions always capture by value.
+    Capturing by reference can be useful, but the sorts of mistakes you can make with it I feel are worse.
+And in general depending on mutations in more places seems like a bad idea.
+    And if you really must mutate a value in the surrounding scope, you can mutate e.g. List or Map.
+This is similar to workarounds in Python 2.x when you have nested functions and want to mutate surrounding scope.

 ## TODO

   * Right now, new string objects are created every time a string literal is